flexcompute/tidy3d/README.md

 and it should print out the version number, for example:

 ```
-1.0.0
+2.0.0
 ```

 #### Authentication

-To test the authentication, try importing the web interface via.
+To test the authentication, you may try importing the web interface via.

 ```
 python -c "import tidy3d.web"
 ```

 It should pass without any errors if the API key is set up correctly.

+To get started, our documentation has a lot of [examples](https://docs.flexcompute.com/projects/tidy3d/en/latest/examples.html) for inspiration.

 ## Issues / Feedback / Bug Reporting